thedynamiclinker/sudocode/bin/reboot.md

 0: Then you can use them to make sure nothing in your universe is accidental.

-1: The point being?
+1: Point being?

 0: To ensure that your system shows evidence of creation.

 1: Still sounds like pseudo-science.

 0: It's sudo science.
 The science of roots.
 Origins.
 Foundations.
 Fundamental truths.
 And there's nothing mysterious about a creator putting their mark on something they've created.
-It's a standard behavior of creators to drop hints that their output has been carefully and thoughtfully created.
+It's a standard behavior of creators to drop hints that their output has been carefully thought out and not just hacked together without love and stuff.

 1: This is feeling like theology.
 I'm gonna need an example.